-What Is The Importance Of A Pre-Sentence Report In A Federal Case?
+What Is The Importance Of A Pre-Sentence Report?

 The purpose of the pre-sentence report is to give the judge some information about the defendant so that the judge can use that in deciding the severity of the sentence.
 The pre-sentence report goes over the defendant’s family background, criminal background, and financial background.
 In addition, it will include character letters and any other information that demonstrates the positive aspects of the defendant’s history.